Confidential Lady (horse): 2006: three-year-old season

 Five weeks after her win at Chantilly, Confidential Lady was stepped up in distance for the Irish Oaks over one and a half miles at the Curragh but made little impression and came home fifth of the six runners behind Alexandrova.
-After break of almost three months the filly returned at Newmarket in October when she was the only three-year-old filly in the eight-runner field for the Champion Stakes over ten furlongs.
+After a break of almost three months, the filly returned at Newmarket in October when she was the only three-year-old filly in the eight-runner field for the Champion Stakes over ten furlongs.
 She ran fifth behind the six-year-old mare Pride with Sir Percy and Notnowcato finishing behind.
-Confidential Lady ended her season with a trip to Italy for the Premio Lydia Tesio over 2000 metres at Capannelle Racecourse in Rome in which she was beaten into second place by the German-trained four-year-old Floriot.
+Confidential Lady ended her season with a trip to Italy for the Premio Lydia Tesio over 2000 metres at Capannelle Racecourse in Rome, in which she was beaten into second place by the German-trained four-year-old Floriot.

 Confidential Lady returned for one more race in 2007 but showed no signs of her old form as she came home last of the fourteen runners in the Doonside Cup at Ayr Racecourse on 22 September.